oroinc/documentation/user/back-office/system/user-management/organizations/organization-frontend-menus.rst

 1. Navigate to **System > User Management > Organizations** in the main menu.
 2. Click on the organization you would like to edit the menu for.
-3. Click |IcConfig| **Edit Frontend Menu**.
+3. Click |IcConfig| **Edit Storefront Menu**.
-4. Update the menu contents following the guidelines provided in the :ref:`Edit a Frontend Menu <user-guide--system--menu--menu-frontend>` section.
+4. Update the menu contents following the guidelines provided in the :ref:`Edit a Storefront Menu <user-guide--system--menu--menu-frontend>` section.
    The changes apply automatically.

 |

 .. _backend-menu-organization:

-To customize a **backend menu** for a particular organization:
+To customize a **back-office menu** for a particular organization:

 1. Navigate to **System > User Management > Organizations** in the main menu.
 2. Click on the organization you would like to edit the menu for.